-A 15-credit certificate in event planning is being offered by the International School of Hospitality, Sports, and Tourism Management at the Florham Campus, Madison, New Jersey, and at the Metropolitan Campus, Teaneck, New Jersey, and at the Vancouver Campus in British Columbia, Canada.
+A 15-credit certificate in Event and Convention Management is being offered by the International School of Hospitality, Sports, and Tourism Management at the Florham Campus, Madison, New Jersey, at the Metropolitan Campus, Teaneck, New Jersey, and at the Vancouver Campus in British Columbia, Canada.

 The certificate is for those interested in designing a social or corporate event from inception to completion.
 Students will learn the various processes in achieving this by examining budgeting, site selection, menu creation, beverage planning, etc. The certificate is also for those interested in developing a comprehensive understanding of the event from point of sale through its conclusion via proven industry standards and technology.

 The certificate was created in modules and is intended to be flexible to accommodate busy work schedules and can be completed in one year.